-EVALUATION

-I have structured the optional final for several reasons.
-First, to give students an opportunity to replace an exam score they think is not representative of their knowledge.
-Second, to provide a mechanism for students to replace an exam missed due to an excused absence.
-Finally, I believe this structure rewards students that have preformed well on the semester exams by allowing them to opt out of the final if they like their grade.

-Per University policy, a make-up for the final will only be given if appropriate documentation (doctor's note, letter from the dean) is produced.
-Without documentation, a student's grade will calculated from their performance on the semester exams including a grade of 0 for any missed exams.

-Note: I caution you not to take the semester exams lightly.
-While the final provides the opportunity to replace an exam grade we are covering a great deal of material during the semester and the final is comprehensive.

-Assignments

-There will be weekly assignments that will be turned in via Blackboard.
-The assignments will be due each Wednesday by 10pm.
+EVALUATION Assignments There will be weekly assignments that will be turned in as a PDF file via Blackboard.
+The assignments and due date/time will be posted on Blackboard.
 At least one assignment grade will be dropped in the computation of this component.
-The first assignment will be due on Wednesday 1/25.
-Assignments will be graded on a 10 point scale.
-Students are responsible for uploading a readable PDF format file by the due date.
+Assignments will be graded on a 10-point scale.
+Students are graded on both the answer and uploading a readable PDF format file by the due date/time.
 Late submissions will be accepted until midnight of the due date.
-The maximum score for late submissions will be 8 points and not be accepted after the assignment is discussed in class.

-Attendance

-Attendance/polls will be taken via i>clicker at least twice each class period beginning on Thursday, 1/26.
-Students can earn up to 2 points for each class.
+The maximum score for late submissions will be 8 points.
+Attendance Attendance/polls will be taken via i>clicker at least twice each non-exam class period beginning on Tuesday, January 31st.
+Students can earn up to 2 points for each class they attend.
 Students not in class when the attendance/polls are administered will not receive credit for that iteration.
-The equivalent of at least two attendance/quiz class days will be dropped in the computation of this component.

-Note: attendance at both of the team presentation days in the last week of the course is MANDATORY and absences at either of those classes will not be used in the dropped computation.

-Team Grade

-The team grade will be computed in two parts.
-First, I will assign a grade to the team as a whole that represents my assessment of the team's overall performance across the semester with a maximum of 15 points.
-Second, team members will anonymously give other team members a grade from 1-5.
-The sum of the team grade and the average of each individual's team member scores will be the student's grade for this component.
+Clicking in with somebody else's i>clicker is a violation of the Honor Code.
+Students that forget their i>clickers or have problems using them will be allowed to sign a sheet documenting their attendance for that day.
+However, they will receive a maximum of 1 point for that day's attendance.
+The equivalent of one attendance/quiz class days will be dropped in the computation of this component.
+Students can earn additional dropped days by registering their i>clickers according to the schedule below: i>clicker registeredAdditional Days DroppedTotal Days DroppedPrior to midnight 3/5233/6 to midnight 4/212After 4/201 The maximum score for this component is 30 points.
+Note: Attendance at both of the team presentation days in the last week of the course is MANDATORY .
+Absences at either of those classes will not be used in the dropped computation.
+Team Project You will be randomly assigned to a team after the 12th day of class.
+The team project involves researching and presenting an industrial sector that would be of interest to a private equity fund.
+You will be evaluated on the appropriateness of the selection as well as the team's ability to present a convincing case for investment in that sector.
+More details on the project will be provided during the semester.
+Team Grade The team grade will be computed in three parts.
+First, the team will earn up to 5 points meeting various milestones.
+Next, I will assign a grade to the team as a whole that represents my assessment of the team's industry selection, presentation, and executive summary (maximum of 10 points).
+Finally, team members will anonymously grade their other team members.
+The sum of the milestones, team grade, and the average of each individual's team member scores will be the student's grade for this component.